AmericanPresidentJimmyCarter/dalle-flow/README.md

 - The first part of `-p 51005:51005` is your host public port.
 Make sure people can access this port if you are serving publicly.
 The second par of it is [the port defined in flow.yml](https://github.com/jina-ai/dalle-flow/blob/e7e313522608668daeec1b7cd84afe56e5b19f1e/flow.yml#L4).
 - If you want to use Stable Diffusion, it must be enabled manually with the `ENABLE_STABLE_DIFFUSION`.
 - If you want to use clipseg, it must be enabled manually with the `ENABLE_CLIPSEG`.
+- If you want to use RealESRGAN, it must be enabled manually with the `ENABLE_REALESRGAN`.

 #### Special instructions for Stable Diffusion and Docker